panoramichq/panoramic-cli/docs/about.md

 ### Description of the properties

 - `aggregation` a specification of the aggregation type, see section below
-- `data_type` must be a valid data type, see table below
 - `api_version` must be set to `v1`
 - `display_name` is just a human readable name
 - `field_type` is either `metric` or `dimension`
 - `slug` is the ID of the field
 - `group` is a logical group of the field, but there is no further functionality related to it.
 It may have any value at the moment

-#### Data Types
-Supported data types are from the list below.
-They translate roughly to equivalent column types in supported database.
-- text
-- integer
-- numeric
-- datetime
-- enum (aka predefined list)
-- percent
-- money
-- url
-- boolean
-- duration
-- variant

 #### Aggregation
 An aggregation definition has two properties: